Preposition Dino

 Common mistakes

-Avoid: The book is above the table. (when touching)
+Avoid: The book is above the table. (when the book is touching the table)

 Use: The book is on the table.

-Reason: Use on for surface contact; above means no contact.
+Reason: Use on for surface contact.
+Above means higher than something without touching it.

 Avoid: The bird flew above the wall and crossed it.